Chapter 3: Search techniques

 canines NOT teeth

-Looking back at our canine evolution example, if you keep finding results about the “canine teeth” of other animals rather than results about dogs, using NOT allows you to exclude the term “teeth” from your search results.
+Returning to our canine evolution example, if you keep finding results about the “canine teeth” of other animals rather than results about dogs, using NOT allows you to exclude the term “teeth” from your search results.
 Here is an example of how that Boolean search could be constructed:

 (dogs OR canines) AND evolution NOT teeth